Jonathan06891/django-api-gate/README.md

 Once installed, any request to your protected URL prefix (e.g., /api/data) will require an API Gate Key in the header:

-curl -H "X-Api-Key: customer-uuid-here" [https://yoursite.com/api/data](https://yoursite.com/api/data)
+curl -H "X-Api-Key: 'customer-uuid-here'" [https://yoursite.com/api/data](https://yoursite.com/api/data)

-Error Responses

 If a user is missing a key or runs out of credits, they receive a standard 402 Payment Required response: